sandstorm-io/sandstorm/docs/vagrant-spk/code-dependencies.md

 then you can expect `vagrant-spk` to handle downloading and installing these dependencies for you.
 Specifically:

-* The `uwsgi` stack creates a virtualenv in the `env` directory within the app's code directory (`/opt/app/env` inside Vagrant) and, if a `requirements.txt` is present, does `pip install -r requirements.txt' into the virtualenv.
+* The `uwsgi` stack creates a virtualenv in the `/opt/app-venv` directory and, if a `requirements.txt` is present, does `pip install -r requirements.txt' into the virtualenv.

 * The `meteor` stack uses the `meteor build` process to create a